-- Comorbidities captured by 79 Hierarchical Condition Category (HCC) codes that map with over 9,500 ICD-10-CM codes - · Interaction variables accounting for a range of comorbidities - · Beneficiary age category - Beneficiary disability status - Beneficiary ESRD status - · Recent use of institutional long-term care - Measure-specific risk adjustors including but not limited to history of spine surgery, opioid dependence, anticoagulant use, obesity, smoking, and inflammatory arthropathies. - For the full list of standard and measure-specific risk adjustment variables, please reference the "RA" and "RA Details" tabs of the Measure Codes List file.
+- Standard risk adjustors, including comorbidities captured by 86 Hierarchical Condition Category (HCC) codes that map with over 9,700 ICD-10-CM diagnosis codes, interaction variables accounting for a range of comorbidities, patient age category, patient disability status, patient end-stage renal disease (ESRD) status, and recent use of institutional long-term care. - Measure-specific risk adjustors including patients with anemia, inflammatory bowel disease (IBD), who have had a recent major non-bowel abdominal surgery, who undergo an emergent (versus elective) colectomy, or who undergo a procedure in which an ostomy is performed. - For the full list of standard and measure-specific risk adjustment variables, please reference the "RA" and "RA Details" tabs of the Measure Codes List file.